Aqsin211/microservices-config-management/README.md

 # Centralized Configuration with Spring Cloud Config Server and Microservices

 ## Portfolio Showcase
 This project demonstrates a professional microservice architecture highlighting **centralized configuration management**, **Dockerized orchestration**, and **REST API development**.
-It showcases senior-level competencies in:
+It showcases competencies in:

 - **Centralized Configuration**: Spring Cloud Config Server in native mode serving profile-specific configurations (`prod` and `test`) for multiple microservices.
 - **Dynamic Configuration Refresh**: Configuration properties can be updated at runtime using `@RefreshScope` and Spring Actuator `/refresh`.